-She returns from the bedroom with turquoise wool mittens.
+She returns from the bedroom with wool mittens.

-“Aquamarine I knitted them for Jay as a Hanukah present.
+“Aquamarine.
+I knitted them for Jay as a Hanukkah present.
 He refuses to wear them.”

 Ira puts them on and claps his hands like a happy nerd.

-“You married a good women Jay.
-Caring.
+“You married a good woman, Jay.
 You remind me of my mother.
 She made mittens.”

 “She was a nag?”

-He puts his hand under her chin and lifts it.
-“A Yidisha Moma…26 hours a day.
+He puts his hand under Dora’s chin and lifts it.
+“A Yidisha Moma . . . twenty-six hours a day.
 She cared.”

 She steps away.

-Mr. Gordon lifts his own pants.
+Mr. Gordon lifts his pants.
 His socks are even wilder.
 Kangaroos eating lightening, and lighting up.

-As they walk down the hall, Dora shouts after them: “Go Jets.
+They walk down the long seventh-floor hall.
+As Ira pushes on the elevator button, Dora shouts to them, “Go Jets.
 Go Namath.”

-At Shea Stadium, as predicted, Namath throws a perfect pass to Maynard who runs it in for a touchdown.
+At Shea Stadium, as predicted, Namath throws a perfect pass to Maynard, who runs it in for a touchdown.
 The stadium crowd goes wild.
-Jay and Mr. Gordon slap hands.
+Jay and Mr. Gordon slap each other’s hands repeatedly.

 Dora puts her sleeping son in his crib.
 She goes to the phone and dials CC’s phone in her dorm.
-She’s told CC isn’t there, but then a Sheila comes to the phone.
-CC had given her Jeremy’s number.
-Dora dials.
-Jeremy answers in the bedroom. but then hands the phone to CC.
+She’s told CC isn’t there, but then a woman named Sheila comes to the phone.
+CC has trusted her enough to give her Jeremy’s number.
+Dora dials it.
+In the bedroom Jeremy answers He hands the phone to CC.

 “I haven’t been following the Jets.
 They don’t get them up here.”

 “But today’s game is probably on.
 Buffalo.
-You know Buffalo beat them the first time they played, their only victory They’re 1 and 7.
+You know Buffalo beat them the first time they played, their only victory They’re one and seven.

 “So that means the Jets aren’t that good?”

 “Are you kidding?
 That loss was an anomaly.
-This year there’s going to be another super bowl, the third one, the NFL champs playing the AFC champs.
-Jay’s told me, with Namath, the Jets might go all the way.
+This year there’s going to be another Super Bowl, the third one, the NFL champs playing the AFC champs.
+Jay’s very happy.
+With Namath, the Jets might go all the way.
 It will give the AFC respectability.”

 “So is your Dad.
 He’s excited.”

-“Was that your friend that answered the phone?
+“Was that your friend who answered the phone?
 What’s going on with you?
 We haven’t had a good talk in a while.”